unixwinbsd/unixbsdshell.github.io/en/_posts/2025-05-23-instal-isc-dns-bind-server-openbsd.md

 The slower your internet connection, the more useful the DNS server cache is to improve internet access.
 To maintain accuracy, there is a configurable expiration time (time to live/TTL) on the server data that forces it to return to the internet periodically for updates.

-local cache dns isc server
+## 1. Spesifikasi Siste,
+- OS: OpenBSD 7.6
+- domain: kursor.my.id
+- Hostname: foo
+- IP Address: 192.168.7.3
+- Bind version: isc-bind-9.18.25v3

-## 1. How to Install ISC Bind DNS Server
+## 2. How to Install ISC Bind DNS Server
 One of the advantages of ISC Bind is that it can be installed on all operating systems, such as Windows, MacOS, Linux, and BSD including OpenBSD.
 However, each system has a different way of configuration.
 In this section, we will learn how to install, configure, and use ISC Bind on an OpenBSD server.

 Since DNS Bind is very familiar, like other operating systems, in OpenBSD ISC Bind is already available in the pkg_add repository.
 You can run the command below to install ISC Bind on OpenBSD.